 General Award Terms.
 Subject to the terms of the Plan, the Committee may grant Awards to participants as described below.
 The terms of Award grants will be set forth in written agreements ("Award Agreements") between the Company and the participant.
-Generally, (a) no Option or SAR granted under the Plan may be exercised more than seven years after the date of grant, and (b) no shares of Revlon Common Stock underlying any other Award under the Plan may vest or become deliverable more than 10 years after the date of grant.
+Generally, no Option or SAR granted under the Plan may be exercised more than ten years (rather than seven years under the Prior Plan) after the date of grant.
 Awards may be transferred by a grantee only by will or by the laws of descent and distribution and generally may be exercised only by the grantee during his or her lifetime, provided that the Compensation Committee may provide in the applicable Award Agreement that Options not intended to be ISOs may be transferred without consideration to any member or members of the grantee's "immediate family" (as defined in the Plan), a trust for the benefit of the grantee and/or members of his or her immediate family, or a partnership or limited liability company whose only partners or stockholders are the grantee and/or members of his or her immediate family.